P-p-H-d/mlib/README.md

 ##### void name\_init\_move(name\_t concurrent, name\_t src)

-Initialize the concurrent container by stealing as much ressources from 'src' as possible.
+Initialize the concurrent container by stealing as much resources from 'src' as possible.
 Afterwards 'src' is cleared.
 This method is only defined if the base container exports the INIT\_MOVE operator.